agent18/agent18.github.io/_posts/2018-09-29-deliberate-practice.markdown

-3 groups of violinsts, the best who were going to be solo performers, the next best as decided by the professors of the school and the third devision who would most likely become teachers.
+3 groups of violinsts, the best who were going to be solo performers, the next best as decided by the professors of the school and the third division who would most likely become teachers.

 After a through study it showed that why each group was so different from each other despite being very similar, in age, current time